 8. SGI IRIX

 IRIX is a discontinued operating system developed by Silicon Graphics (SGI) to run natively on their MIPS workstations and servers.
 It is based on UNIX System V with BSD extensions.
 The IRIX 6.0 was compliant with UNIX System V Release 4, UNIX 95 and POSIX.
 IRIX was the first operating system to include the XFS file system.
 IRIX was known for its support for real-time disk and graphics.
 IRIX was well received by animation and scientific visualization vendors.
 IRIX was one of the first Unix versions to feature a GUI interface for the desktop.
-In 1998, last important version IRIX 6.5 was released.
-Rackable Systems took over Silicon Graphics resulting the death of MIPS based SGI products due to focus shift to x86 processors.
+In 1998, the last important version of IRIX 6.5 was released.
+Rackable Systems took over Silicon Graphics resulting in the death of MIPS based SGI products due to focus shift to x86 processors.

 9. TRU64 UNIX

 This UNIX derivative of the Digital Equipment Corporation is a discontinued operating system based on Alpha instruction set architecture (ISA).
 Tru76 is based on OSF/1 operating system developed by Open Software Foundation(OSF) to compete UNIX System V release.
 Today, Tru64 is a product and trademark of Hewlett-Packard.
 Tru64 UNIX version 5.0 offered TruCluster Server which offered clustering facility.
 HP migrated many of Tru64 UNIX’s features like AdvFS, TruCluster, and LSM to HP’s flagship UNZIX product HP-UX.
 HP ended its support of Tru64 by December 2012.